Advertisement

 Serving Ideas

-• A side dish for tacos, grilled vegetables, or eggs
+• As a side dish for tacos, grilled veggies, or eggs.

 Home-Cook Tips